There’s an endless flow of digital content hitting the internet.

 Once you have an account, you’ll need to locate your tracking id number to plug into your story map.
 This can be a little tricky to locate.
 The Tracking ID can be found in the Admin section of your analytics page under Tracking Info and Tracking Code.
 Copy this number to your clipboard.
-It should look something like this: UA-54516992-1
+It should look something like this: UA-XXXXXXXX-X

-You’ll know it’s worked when you see the information for the story map such as the URL show up in your Google Analytics account.
+You’ll know it’s working when you see the information for the story such as the URL show up in your Google Analytics account.
 Not seeing any metrics yet?
 Don’t worry, over the next few days check back in as metrics accrue, and make sure you have the tracking date range set to overlap with when you added it to your story.

 Some additional (cautionary) notes about Google Analytics.
 Google Analytics has an endless number of metrics within the tool.
 The metrics you choose to pay attention to will depend on the goals of your story.

 Here are a few things to keep in mind as you get started using Google Analytics.

 - It’s not always about the number of page views but who is viewing your story.
 Reaching your core audience is often more important than having a high number of views.

 - Google Analytics should be used to give general impressions of your story performance.
 It should be one of a number of factors that influence how you measure the success of content you develop.
 Use it as a directional indicator to give general usage and viewership.

 - Coordinate with team members to explore and learn from each other to understand what key performance indicators work best with the goals of your story and your organization.

 - Give your content two months of tracking before you try to glean actionable insights from it.
 This accounts for anomalies in viewership or random occurrences (like checking on your story map when you first publish it) .